With temperatures rising here are some tips on how you can say healthy in the heat:

 Have a look at our Advice for Young Patients page for information about going off to university and your health.
 There is also a good list on the dispensary services page for what to stock up your medicines cabinet with.

-Our next patient event will be 12.30 on Wednesday 24 January 2018 at the Surgery.
-We will be taking a look at visiting the Surgery from the perspective of a patient living with Dementia.
+Our next patient event will be 12.30 on Thursday 22nd March at the Surgery.
+We'll be taking a look at visiting the Surgery from the perspective of a patient living with Dementia.
 This may be useful if you are a carer or have a family member who you would like to help.

 Our January / February 2018 newsletter is now available from the link below